About the author – Sue McIntyre

 I contribute monthly to our local newsletter the Gundaroo Gazette, and write about landscapes and the plants and animals that live in them, including the humans.
 As the Gundaroo Gazette has a modest circulation, I am making the articles accessible though this website.

-I have been a research partner in a major woodland restoration experiment located in the north of the ACT.
+I am a research partner in a major woodland restoration experiment located in the north of the ACT.
 The Mulligans Flat – Goorooyarroo Woodland Experiment involves a number of restoration treatments as well as introductions of regionally extinct fauna such as the Eastern Bettong, the Eastern Quoll and the Bush Stone-curlew.
 For details see:

 Welcome to Gang Gang.